jasonrdonaldson/jasonrdonaldson.github.io/JRD.md

 We explain the endogenous emergence of a variety of lending intermediaries in a model based only on differences in their funding costs.
 Banks have a lower cost of capital than non-banks due to government safety nets.
 However, with only bank finance, entrepreneurs make inefficient project choices, forgoing innovative projects for traditional projects.
 Non-banks emerge to mitigate this inefficiency, using their high cost of capital as a commitment device not to fund traditional projects, thus inducing entrepreneurs to innovate efficiently.
 Despite earning high returns, non-banks never take over the entire market, but coexist with banks in general equilibrium.

+#### [Money Runs][MR]

+with [Giorgia Piacentino][giorgia]

+We present a banking model in which bank debt circulates as "money" in decentralized secondary markets, like banknotes did in the nineteenth century and repos do today.
+We find that bank debt is susceptible to runs because secondary-market liquidity is subject to sudden, self-fulfilling dry-ups.
+When debt fails to circulate it is redeemed on demand in a "money run."
+Even though demandable debt exposes banks to costly runs, banks still want to issue it.
+Indeed, to facilitate creating demandable money, banks in our model pool investments and transform maturity/liquidity---they endogenously do something that resembles real-world banking.
+Thus, the model suggests a raison d'etre for banking based on money creation alone.